 It was on-going city manager duties, assigned and otherwise.
 Since there was no time on Monday, the Finance and Planning Directors were stacked up in the doorway.
 The day was full but I had to leave no later than 4:45 p.m.
 My avocational adjunct duties were calling.
 I had to drive the 30 miles from city hall to make my weekly 6:00 p.m. appointment with twenty or so Master of Public Administration students at the University of La Verne.
 It was the third class meeting of Local Governance and Management.
 Some four and half hours and 60 miles later, my weekly sojourn to the campus and back had ended; I was home.

 Appreciative of getting five or six hours of sleep, practitioner adjuncts like me are back at their day jobs the next morning.
 Some city council members are finally getting to their agenda packets, and they have questions.
 If I don’t know the answers, their questions become my questions.
 The last minute scramble is on.
 After all, Jurupa Valley is one of the few cities that have council meetings on Thursday nights.
-Aww yes, the joy of last minute questions but thank the gods, at least they ask.
+Aww yes, the joy of last minute inquiries but thank the gods, at least they ask.
 That inaugural city council was by and large a good group.
 Answers supplied, it was once again off to the classroom.
-But this time it was different.
+But this time, it was off in another direction.

 This time it was just four hours of sleep.
 I had a 6:30 a.m. flight out of Ontario to Sacramento.
 I was to moderate, and participate, as a panelist on State and Local Government Relations for the California League of Cities.
 This commitment had been made months earlier and had a direct reference to my responsibilities with the City of Jurupa Valley and our battle with California.
 It was interesting, if not out and out sad, to find that only a handful of the 300 or so locally elected and appointed officials had ever heard of Dillons Rule.
 Along with the Cities of Eastvale, Menifee and Wildomar ours was a story unto itself.
 As an aside, this was the tale at the time: https://www.westerncity.com/article/jurupa-valley-last-city-California

-Immediately after completing my morning responsibilities, it was over to the Capital to meet with our lobbyists and the Governor’s Chief of Staff.
+Immediately after completing my morning responsibilities, it was over to the State Capitol to meet with our lobbyists and the Governor’s Chief of Staff.
 She was always late and I was getting nervous about making it back for the 6:00 p.m. city council closed session.
 Made It!!
 Now all I had to do was drink more coffee.
 Adrenalin don’t fail me now.
-Again, back on the 45-60 minute trek back home.
-(CALTRANS is known for closing freeways after 9:00 p.m.).
-Getting in bed after mid-night was becoming a pattern.
+Fortunately, there was no real controversy found on the agenda.
+Uncharacteriscally, public attendance was sparse.
+It was a little after 10 and it was once again, back to the normal 45-60 minute slog back home.
+As it were, CALTRANS was known for closing freeways after 9:00 p.m.
+It did.
+Rolling in around 11:30, getting to bed after mid-night was becoming a pattern.